Case Name: Jane Doe v. Standard Insurance Company

 Claimant’s Employer: A law firm.

-Claimant’s Occupation / Job Position: Doe worked at a Maine law firm for more than 25 years, and for many years she was an equity partner and then a non-equity partner.
+Claimant’s Occupation / Job Position: Doe worked at a Maine law firm for more than 25 years.
+For many years she was an equity partner, and then a non-equity partner.

 Disabilities: Major Depressive Disorder.
 As symptoms stemming from her “mental health [and] related [psychological] disorders,” the claimant listed, inter alia, in her application: “unable to process or think clearly while at work,” “chronic fatigue,” “migraine headaches,” and “inability to function.”